HISTORY AND OVERVIEW

 • Students who are Lansing H.O.P.E.
 Scholarship-eligible must waive their H.O.P.E. scholarship in order to receive the Lansing Promise scholarship.

 • The Promise may be used to replace or supplement loans, work-study opportunities, private scholarships, or expected family contributions, but the Promise may not be used to replace federal or state grants or scholarships.

-• Application deadline for spring start in college is November 1st
+• Application deadline for spring semester is November 1 each year

-• Visit your high school counseling office for assistance, or email questions to firstname.lastname@example.org
+• Visit your high school counseling office or www.lansingpromise.org for assistance, or email questions to firstname.lastname@example.org

 LANSING PROMISE ZONE AUTHORITY BOARD OF DIRECTORS: